 The Adjutant General”

 On June 1, 1942, the POWs formed detachments of 100 men each and were marched to Capas.
 There, they were put in steel boxcars with two Japanese guards.
 At Calumpit, the train was switched onto another line which took it to Cabanatuan.
 The POWs disembarked and were taken to a schoolyard where they were fed cooked rice and onion soup.
 From there, they were marched to Cabanatuan which had been the headquarters of the 91st Philippine Army Division and was formerly known at Camp Pangatian.

 It is not known if William went out on any work details, but it is known he was still in the camp later in 1942.
-According to U.S. Army records, Pfc.
+According to U.S. Army records, Pvt.
 William E. Brown died of dysentery at Cabanatuan on Tuesday, October 20, 1942, and was the 2017 POW to die in the camp and was buried in the camp cemetery.
 It is not known when his family learned of his death.

-After the war, Pfc.
-William E. Brown remains were returned to the United States and buried at Antioch Cumberland Presbyterian Church Cemetery in Quitman, Louisiana.
+After the war, PFC William E. Brown’s remains were returned to the United States and buried at Antioch Cumberland Presbyterian Church Cemetery in Quitman, Louisiana.